stellar/soroban-examples/multisig_1_of_n_account/README.md

   | stellar tx send
 ```

-Note: The issuer is signing the transaction to pay the fee, but the admin signature produce by the `sign-auth-ed25519` plugin is what is authorizing the mint.
+Note: The issuer is signing the transaction to pay the fee, but the admin signature produced by the `sign-auth-ed25519` plugin is what is authorizing the mint.
+Any account could pay for the fee.

 ### View Balance